 Cick here to view the MSDE Early Childhood Regulations for PreK 3 and PreK 4.

-In pre-kindergarten a solid understanding of number sense and basic math functions, including shapes and number recognition, begins the mathematic curriculum in the primary grades.
-With this basis, the kindergarten students begin the Saxon mathematic curriculum, which is used through sixth grade.
-Saxon Math uses common language beginning in kindergarten and continuing through sixth grade, which helps students take learned skills from year-to-year.
-Primary level math skills such as computation, money, time, measurement, graphing, and problem solving are the main focuses in kindergarten.
-The students in Prekindergarten and Kindergarten, through discovery and inquiry, gain initial awareness of new concepts such as geometry, algebra, and functions.
-All fundamental math concepts are developed and expanded in first and second grade using the Saxon Math Program with emphasis on problem-solving strategies and mastery of basic math facts.
+In PreK-3 and PreK-4 a solid understanding of number sense and basic math functions, including shapes and number recognition, begins the mathematic curriculum using the Building Blocks program.
+With this basis, the kindergarten students begin the Sadlier Math curriculum, which is used through fifth grade.
+The students in PreK and Kindergarten, through discovery and inquiry, gain initial awareness of new concepts such as geometry, algebra, and functions.
+All fundamental math concepts are developed and expanded in first and second grade using the Sadlier Math Program with emphasis on problem-solving strategies and mastery of basic math facts.
 Math skills and processes are taught using real-world experiences and hands-on lessons with age appropriate manipulatives and materials.

 Little Flower’s comprehensive Science Curriculum treats learning as not only a product, the collection of facts, but as a creative process.
 Hands-on activities are designed to bring science to life.
 Projects and lab experiments in all primary grades increase student critical thinking and problem-solving skills.
-In pre-kindergarten the Science curriculum is based around the goal to develop the youngest learners’ desire to wonder, ask questions, and make discoveries about their world.
-In-school field trips such as the Maryland Zoo’s ZOOmobile program help to get students interested in the world around them.
-With a solid scientific thinking foundation the science units in kindergarten through second grade include: life science (plants and animals), earth science (our earth, our home, weather and sky), and physical science (exploring matter and energy).
-Classroom activities in kindergarten science, for example experiencing first-hand the life cycle and release of monarch butterflies, keep students engaged in the scientific wonder of our planet.
-First grade keeps the hands on science curriculum by watching a lima bean seed and following its growth through written and drawn observations making a language arts connection.
-Second grade students learn about proper hand washing technique through experimenting with germs during the Glo-worm project, where students are shown “germs” using a black light.
 The Science Curriculum also incorporates the school’s close proximity to the Chesapeake Bay.
 Primary grade students develop an understanding and appreciation for the Bay and surrounding wetlands.
-Pre-kindergarten and kindergarten students visit Elm’s Beach to learn the importance of taking care of the local waterways and surrounding environments for the survival of awesome sea creatures like the blue crab and other animals friends like the woodland bird and learn to classify shells found during their beach walk.
-First grade students visit Elm’s Beach to investigate the life cycle of a frog and compare it to the life cycle of a salamander.
+Pre-Kindergarten and Kindergarten students visit Elms Beach to learn the importance of taking care of the local waterways and surrounding environments for the survival of awesome sea creatures like the blue crab and other animals friends like the woodland bird and learn to classify shells found during their beach walk.
+First grade students visit Elms Beach to investigate the life cycle of a frog and compare it to the life cycle of a salamander.
 First grade students also explore the woodland, wetland and beach habitats and identify the animals and plants that live there.
 Second grade students visit Sotterley Plantation, where they make multiple scientific observations about bees, birds, herbs, and learn how to identify the age of a tree.
 The school-wide study of the Chesapeake Bay stimulates critical and creative thinking and the ability to make informed, responsible decisions concerning the environment.

 Technology plays a major role in enhancing and expanding the curriculum.
 Various forms of technology are used by each grade level for research, projects, and assessment.
 The availability of the computer lab ensures that students and teachers can readily access technology and make it part of curriculum planning.
 In addition to the computer lab, computer time is integrated daily by use of classroom computers with developmentally appropriate software and applications for young learners.
-Each classroom also has a SMART board, which is used to enhance instruction.
+Each classroom also has a SMART board, which is used to enhance instruction, and iPads, which are used in center rotations.

 Our Specials program for students in the primary grades is based on collaboration between our Specials teachers and classroom teachers.
 Core content is actively reinforced by integrating the Letter of the Week, and major themes into the weekly art, music, and PE lessons.
 Students are engaged in reinforcing knowledge through differentiated learning.